A parametrised axiomatization for a large number of restricted second-order logics: The axiomatization

 \section{The axiomatization}

 Let $\Theta$ be a countable set of first-order formulas.
-By the model-theoretic language $\mathcal{L}^{2}_{\Theta}$ we mean a second-order language (with the primitives $\neg, \wedge$ and $\forall$ -and other symbols defined as usual) where the (countably many) second-order variables $V^{l+1}_n$ ($m, l=0, 1,2, \dots$) are meant to range over the relations of any finite arity (given by $l+1$) of a given domain that are definable (possibly with parameters) by formulas in $\Theta$.
+The restriction to a countable set at this point has to do with the infinitary rule (R3) in the proof system that we will present below.
+By the model-theoretic language $\mathcal{L}^{2}_{\Theta}$ we mean a second-order language (with the primitives $\neg, \wedge$ and $\forall$ -and other symbols defined as usual-, as well as a countable list of first-order variables $x, y, z, \dots$) where the (countably many) second-order variables $V^{l+1}_m$ ($m, l=0, 1,2, \dots$) are meant to range over the relations of any finite arity (given by $l+1$) of a given domain that are definable (possibly with parameters) by formulas in $\Theta$.
 Occasionally, we will drop the superscripts to ease the notation when they are clear from the context.
 We do not impose any restriction on the finite number of free variables each member of $\Theta$ should have other than the fact that it should be at least one.